univention/univention-corporate-server/doc/manual/appendix/variables.rst

    been changed, the |UCSUDL| must be restarted.

+.. envvar:: local/repository

+   Activates and deactivates the local repository.
+For more information see :ref:`software-createrepo`.

 .. envvar:: notifier/debug/level

    Defines the detail level for log messages of the notifier to